-Mikhl Yashinsky (מיכל יאַשינסקי) is an actor, playwright, stage director, and Yiddishist.
-Recently appeared in the en travesti title role of Avrom Goldfaden’s operetta The Sorceress at the National Yiddish Theatre Folksbiene and as Morkdhe the innkeeper and Nokhem the beggar in the hit Yiddish-language production of Fiddler on the Roof directed by Joel Grey.
-Formerly taught Yiddish language and culture at the University of Michigan, and served as education specialist and the Applebaum Fellow at the Yiddish Book Center in Amherst, MA, where he collaborated on the writing of a new multimedia Yiddish textbook, forthcoming; directed operas at Michigan Opera Theatre; worked as a teacher of Spanish, Yiddish, and drama at Frankel Jewish Academy; wrote plays that happily made their way to full production, and took a number of acting roles off-Broadway and in regional theatre.
+Mikhl Yashinsky (מיכל יאַשינסקי) is an actor, playwright, stage director, lyricist, and Yiddishist.
+Recently his new Yiddish drama “Vos flist durkhn oder” (Blessing of the New Moon) premiered at the Lower East Side Play Festival.
+Before that, appeared in the en travesti title role of Avrom Goldfaden’s operetta The Sorceress at the National Yiddish Theatre Folksbiene, for which he was hailed by the New York Times for bringing a “keen, if malevolent, psychology” to the title role as Morkdhe the innkeeper and Nokhem the beggar in the hit Yiddish-language production of Fiddler on the Roof directed by Joel Grey.
+Has taught Yiddish language and culture at the University of Michigan, the Five Colleges in Western Massachusetts, the Workers Circle, and the YIVO, and served as education specialist and the Applebaum Fellow at the Yiddish Book Center in Amherst, MA, where he co-wrote the award-winning new multimedia Yiddish textbook In eynem; directed operas at the Detroit Opera; worked as a teacher of Spanish, Yiddish, and drama at Frankel Jewish Academy; written plays in both English and Yiddish that happily made their way to full production (including at the Detroit Opera, the Harvard Playwrights Festival, the Candlelight Theatre in residence at the Indianapolis mansion of President Benjamin Harrison, and the Lower East Side Play Festival), and taken a number of acting roles off-Broadway and in regional theatre.
 Trained in foreign languages and literatures, directing and playwriting, history.
 Wandering peddler of his own songs and stories, poems and plays.

 Born in Détroit, Michigan, where it’s south to Canada and “up north” to a summer wonderland of dancing whitefish and prancing white-tails (deer, Yashinsky’s most favored animal—see Felix Salten’s Bambi, an inspiration, not just to Walt Disney).
 The grandson of actors, Elizabeth Elkin Weiss and Rubin Weiss—pioneers of radio and television, and revered treaders of the boards in their and Yashinsky’s native metropolis.